-A Tetra Pak package has thin layers of polymer, or plastic, to prevent moisture getting in or out and to keep the product inside fresh.
-Plastic is also in our caps, closures and straws.
-Our long-term ambition is for all our chilled and ambient packages to be made from renewable alternatives to oil-based plastics.
+All Tetra Pak packages include a thin layer of polymer, or plastic, to prevent moisture getting in or out and to keep the product inside fresh.
+It is also used in our caps, closures and straws.

-By 2014, we had created the world's first fully renewable package for liquid food, the Tetra Rex® Bio-Based, made with bio-based cap, neck and film.
-By early 2018, we had delivered more than half a billion fully renewable packages to meet customer demand.
-In the same year, we also launched the Tetra Brik® Aseptic 1000 Edge with Bio-based LightCap™ 30.
+In 2016, we also launched the Tetra Brik® Aseptic 1000 Edge with Bio-based LightCap™ 30.
 It is the first aseptic package to have a film and cap made from sugar cane-based plastic.
 Combined with the paperboard, this lifts the share of materials from renewable sources in the package to above 80 percent, the threshold for four-star certification from testing company TÜV Austria.

-In early 2018, we pledged our support of the EU’s plastics strategy, an important part of the EU’s Action Plan for a Circular Economy.
-The pledge has three parts, and parts two and three are relevant here: Tetra Pak will substantially increase the use of plastics made from renewable feedstock; and use recycled plastics once they are validated as safe and are legally acceptable for use as a food contact material.
+In early 2018, we pledged our support for the EU's plastics strategy , an important part of the EU's Action Plan for a Circular Economy.
+This commits us to substantially increasing the use of plastics made from renewable feedstock and to using recycled plastics once they are validated as safe and are legally acceptable for use as a food contact material.

 There is a long way to go before bio-based polymers become mainstream.
 In particular, we are mindful of the social cost of bio-based polymers, such as how local food availability and working conditions are affected.
 And despite considerable progress, bio-based polymers are still a niche product for the plastics industry, and therefore only in a small fraction of our cartons at present.
 Our commitment remains to expand their use to cover more of our packages, across all sizes.